 Cape Libraries Automated Materials Sharing (CLAMS) is committed to protecting the privacy of patrons’ personal information as well as information regarding individual use of the member libraries or their services.

 CLAMS adheres to Massachusetts General Laws Chapter 78, Section 7, which states that library records shall be confidential and shall not be disclosed except that such records may be disclosed to the extent necessary for the proper operation of such library and shall be disclosed upon request or consent of the user or pursuant to subpoena, court order or where otherwise required by statute.
-CLAMS considers circulation and registration records identifying the names, addresses, and telephone number of library patrons, as well as materials borrowed or accessed electronically, not to be part of the public record.
+CLAMS considers circulation and registration records identifying the names, addresses, telephone number, and email addresses of library patrons, as well as materials borrowed or accessed electronically, not to be part of the public record.

 CLAMS staff and/or officers will not retrieve and/or disclose borrower information for the purposes of generating mailing or solicitation lists for member libraries or other parties.